ShaunCurtis/CEC-Publish/README.md

 }
 ```

-##### Navigation Buttons
+#### Navigation Buttons

 *NavigateTo* provides a structured approach to navigation between, and exiting from, forms.
-Exit buttons are wired directly to *NavigateTo* and buttons such as SaveAndExit call it.
+Exit buttons are wired directly to *NavigateTo*, and buttons such as SaveAndExit call it after completing their actions.

 ```C#
 // CEC.Blazor/Components/BaseForms/ControllerServiceComponentBase.cs